-Robertson and his staff have successfully expanded existing partnerships and brought new collaborations, oversaw successful returns of the WCHA Final Five to both the Xcel Energy Center (St. Paul, Minn.) in 2015 and the Van Andel Arena (Grand Rapids, Mich.) in 2016, refined Association governance and executed a fan-friendly overhaul of the League's digital platforms – all while reducing operating expenses by nearly 45 percent in just three years.
+Robertson and his staff have successfully expanded existing partnerships and brought new collaborations, oversaw successful returns of the WCHA Final Five to both the Xcel Energy Center (St. Paul, Minn.) in 2015 and the Van Andel Arena (Grand Rapids, Mich.) in 2016 and refined Association governance – all while reducing Men’s League operating expenses by nearly 45 percent in just four years.

 Throughout his distinguished career, Robertson has been recognized as an innovative leader, playing a major role in the inception of four professional sports franchises (the National Basketball Association’s Minnesota Timberwolves, Major League Lacrosse’s Minnesota Swarm and the National Hockey League’s Mighty Ducks of Anaheim and Minnesota Wild) and four major sporting venues – Target Center, Arrowhead Pond of Anaheim, Edison International Field of Anaheim and Xcel Energy Center.

 Robertson spent 13 years (1998-2011) as the Vice President of Communications and Broadcasting for the Minnesota Wild and parent company Minnesota Sports & Entertainment.
 During that time, he helped establish the franchise and the events it hosted – including the highly successful WCHA Final Five from 2001-2011 – while also leading the organization’s media relations, community relations, publications and broadcasting efforts, along with league and broadcast schedule negotiations.
 He also served as the organization’s main liaison and led strategic planning for the 2004 NHL All-Star Weekend, the 2004 World Cup of Hockey and the 2011 NHL Entry Draft.